-Public sector information, sometimes also referred to as government data.
-That is all the information that public bodies produce, collect or pay for.
-Examples are: geographical information, statistics, weather data, data from publicly funded research projects, and digitised books from libraries.
+Public sector information, sometimes also referred to as government data, refers to all the information that public bodies produce, collect or pay for.
+Examples are geographical information, statistics, weather data, data from publicly funded research projects and digitised books from libraries.
 The European Commission's policies focus on generating value for the economy and society through the re-use of this type of data.

 - stimulate economic growth and spur innovation: public data has significant potential for re-use in new products and services;

-- Fostering participation of citizens in political and social life and increasing transparency of government.
+- foster the participation of citizens in political and social life and increase the transparency of government.